molovol/MoloVol/README.md

 With MoloVol we aim to combine an intuitive and easy-to-use user interface with powerful computing algorithms.
 We want the software to serve a broad range of scientist by being easily accessible on all common platforms.

-Version 1.1.1 of MoloVol has now been released.
-The software will continue to be maintained and actively developed on Windows 10, macOS, Ubuntu, and web.
+Version 1.2 of MoloVol has now been released.
+The software will continue to be maintained and actively developed on Windows, macOS, Ubuntu, and web.

 ## Getting Started